RuanMingze/PaperStation-Browser/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+---

-## 📝 License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

-## 👨‍💻 Author
+## 👤 Author

 **Piyush Yadav**

 - GitHub: [@piyushrajyadav](https://github.com/piyushrajyadav)

+---

 ## 🙏 Acknowledgments

 - Built with [Electron](https://www.electronjs.org/)
-- Inspired by modern browsers like Chrome and Edge
-- Icons from inline SVGs
+- Icons and design inspiration from modern browsers
+- Community feedback and contributions

 ---

 <p align="center">
-  Made with ❤️ by <a href="https://github.com/piyushrajyadav">Piyush Yadav</a>
+  Made with ❤️ for better browsing
 </p>
-# Flowmora-Browser